 Bonds have been issued to finance improvements to the State's two international airports and are secured by a first lien on gross revenues derived from airport operations.
 The Commissioner of Transportation and Public Facilities is required by each bond resolution to fix and collect fees, charges, and rentals for the use of facilities of the International Airports sufficient each year to provide adjusted net revenues at least equal to 125 percent of debt service requirements during that year.
 Table 2.8 indicates that over the past ten fiscal years, adjusted net revenues have exceeded the amount required to pay debt service.
-In 2001, the State executed new five year rate and fee agreements with air carriers using the airports.
+In 2006, the State began negotiating new rate and fee agreements with air carriers using the airports.
 The rents and fees calculated according to the agreements are airline terminal building rental rates, landing fees, international terminal docking fees, passenger loading bridge fees, and charges relating to federal inspection services.
 The agreements also establish procedures for review and adjustment of airline rents and fees for each fiscal year to ensure that revenues are sufficient to meet operations and maintenance expenses, debt service requirements of the revenue bonds and other funding requirements established by the resolution authorizing issuance of the revenue bonds.

-The outstanding International Airports bonds carry underlying are rated Aaa by Moody's and AAA by Standard & Poor's and Fitch Ratings.
-This rating is because all outstanding issues are insured.
+The outstanding International Airports bonds carry ratings of Aaa by Moody's and AAA by Standard & Poor's and Fitch Ratings with underlying ratings are Aa3, A+, and AA- from the respective agencies.
+The triple A ratings are due to the use of bond insurance.